robillersomeone/survey_of_distributions/README.md

 - scale (`σ^2` variance parameter)

-for large `k` the gamma distribution converges to the normal distribution
+as the 'shape' parameter increases (for large `k`, or a `k -> ∞`) the gamma distribution converges to the normal distribution

 ### cauchy distribution
 two parameters